xcore/hw_slicekit_system/doc_a16/a16_core_board.rst

 This means the system clock from a Master Core Board is fed automatically to all of the slave Core Boards so the whole system will operate synchronously.

-The system clock is also fed to each of the Slice Card Slots.
+The system clock is also fed to each of the sliceCARD Slots.

 .. _sec_IO_crossref:

 Testpoints
 ----------

-Each XCORE I/O signal is also available on a 0.1" header, next to the Slot that it is connected to.
+Each xCORE I/O signal is also available on a 0.1" header, next to the Slot that it is connected to.

 These connections can be used to connect an oscilloscope or logic analyser, or for interconnection of signals for advanced development work.

 The signals are identified on the silkscreen layer of the sliceKIT Core Board, the table below lists their relationship to the internal ports.